-- This event is two rounds: objective test and role play - Objective Test - o Objective Test Time: 50 minutes - Objective Test Questions: 100 questions - o This event is an objective test administered online at the NLC. - o No reference or study materials may be brought to the testing site. - All electronic devices such as cell phones and smart watches must be turned off before competition begins. - o Competitors must test individually, starting within minutes of each other.
-Individual test scores will be averaged for a team score. - Role Play Presentation - Preparation Time: 20 minutes (one-minute warning) - o Presentation Time: 9-11 minutes (one-minute warning) - o Question & Answer: None - o The top 15 scoring teams will advance to the role play final round. - The role play will be given to simulate a regular chapter meeting.
-The role play will be given to the competitors at the beginning of their assigned preparation time. - o Parliamentary procedure reference materials may be used during the preparation period but not during the presentation itself.
-No script can be brought into or used in the preparation room. - The following items may be taken into the prep and presentation room: a gavel/sounding block, a copy of the role play, the treasurer's report, and a copy of the minutes from a preceding meeting.
-The treasurer's report and minutes are created prior to the competition time. - o Presentations must include presentation of procedures that are used in a complete regular meeting of the chapter from the time the meeting is called to order until it is adjourned.
+- This event is two rounds: objective test and role play - Objective Test - o Objective Test Time: 50 minutes - Objective Test Questions: 100 questions - This event is an objective test administered online at the NLC. - No reference or study materials may be brought to the testing site. - All electronic devices such as cell phones and smart watches must be turned off before competition begins. - Competitors must test individually, starting within minutes of each other.
+Individual test scores will be averaged for a team score. - Role Play Presentation - o Preparation Time: 20 minutes - o Presentation Time: 9-11 minutes (one-minute warning) - Question & Answer: None

+- o The top 15 scoring teams will advance to the role play final round. - The role play will be given to simulate a regular chapter meeting.
+The role play will be given to the competitors at the beginning of their assigned preparation time. - Parliamentary procedure reference materials may be used during the preparation period but not during the presentation itself.
+The following items may be taken into the prep and presentation room: a copy of the role play, the treasurer's report, and a copy of the minutes from a preceding meeting. - Presentations must include presentation of procedures that are used in a complete regular meeting of the chapter from the time the meeting is called to order until it is adjourned.
 Items designated in the role play must be included in the appropriate order of business, but other items also should be taken up during the meeting.
-The secretary will take notes, but notes will not be transcribed into minutes. - The role play may or may not include class of motions, but all five classes of motions listed in the role play - main, subsidiary, privileged, incidental, and motions that bring a question again before the assembly - must be demonstrated during the presentation.

-- No script, reference materials, visual aids, or electronic devices may be brought to or used during the presentation, except for a gavel/sounding block.
-Competitors may not adjust seats at the table in the presentation room. - o Teamwork: All team members are expected to actively participate in the role play. - o Role play presentations are not open to conference attendees. - o Competition ethics demand that competitors do not discuss or reveal the role play until the event has ended.
+The secretary will take notes, but notes will not be transcribed into minutes. - The role play may or may not include class of motions, but all five classes of motions main, subsidiary, privileged, incidental, and motions that bring a question again before the assembly must be demonstrated during the presentation. - No reference materials, visual aids, or electronic devices may be brought to or used during the presentation. - o All team members are expected to actively participate in the role play. - o Role play presentations are not open to conference attendees. - Competition ethics demand that competitors do not discuss or reveal the role play until the event has ended.